 Running the project step by step allows you to start the debugger when starting the application.
 This solution allows you to monitor the application progress.

-Principle of debugging: Debugging an application consists in:
+How debugging works: Debugging an application consists in:

 - checking the operating mode of a process,

 - understanding the operating mode of an existing program,